wp-plugins/viral-social-media-buttons-by-up/readme.txt

 = 100% Free and Always Will Be =

-*   Just install the SOcial Media Buttons and [sign up as a partner](https://www.upshare.co/partners/sign_up?origin=wp) for free in 30 seconds or less
+*   Just install the UP widget for free in 30 seconds or less
 *   Users see the UP icon and automatically know they get points for sharing
 *   Industry-leading partner support (we actually listen to your feedback)
 *   Incredibly-detailed documentation and tutorials